-- C.18 Diagram 2 in part A of this SPG illustrates how a distinctive and sustainable community will look.
-In the diagram and the B (and Section 3 Ch D), it is evident that a number of different development can contribute to creating circumstances in which the viability of the Welsh language in communities is positively influenced.
-They contribute by creating, protecting or strengthening infrastructure to maintain or create places that generate circumstances that are favourable to maintaining Welsh medium and bilingual networks, transfer the Welsh language from one generation to another within the home and the community, and by generating new 'speakers'. - C.19 The Welsh Government's ambition is to "see a million people being be able to enjoy talking and using Welsh by 2050.
-The Government acknowledges that "there is no doubt that this is a challenging ambition" "if we are to realise the situation where Welsh is an integral element of all aspects of everyday life ... the whole nation needs to be part of the journey.
-Everyone has a role to play, and we want everyone to contribute to achieving our ambition."
-It is important for applicants to understand therefore that there is an expectation for developments over the Plan period to contribute positively towards the sustainability and viability of the Welsh language and not only avoid contributing to a reduction in the proportion of the population that can speak the Welsh language.
+- C20 Diagram 2 in section A of this SPG illustrates how a distinctive and sustainable community will look.
+It can be seen from the diagram and the contents of part B (and Section 3 Ch D), that a number of different development can contribute to creating circumstances in which the viability of the Welsh language in communities is positively influenced.
+They contribute by creating, protecting or strengthening infrastructure to maintain or create places that generate circumstances that are favourable to maintaining Welsh medium and bilingual networks, transfer the Welsh language from one generation to another within the home and the community, and by actuate new 'speakers'. - C21 The easiest way to avoid negative effects or promote positive effects is to prepare thorough evidence to support the planning application for the proposed development.

-- C.20 The Priority of Gwynedd's Promotion Plan (2018 2023) for the first part of the Plan period, leading to the next Census in 2021, will be "to increase the opportunities for using the Welsh Language, to increase the confidence of those who don't consider themselves Welsh speakers, and also to look at opportunities that will help us keep young people in their communities" In doing so, one aim is to see the Welsh language given prominence in economic, housing and planning schemes locally in order to ensure that any schemes and developments contribute in a positive way towards the efforts to safeguard the Welsh language in our communities." - C.21 The Isle of Anglesey County Council Welsh Language Strategy (2016 2012) sets a vision to restore the percentage of Welsh speakers to the 2001 Census level.
-It includes three Priority Themes Education, the Workplace, Welsh services and infrastructure and the community.
-In terms of communities it sets a target to "maintain the wards where 70% of the population speak Welsh and to increase the percentage in the other wards." - C.22 The easiest way to avoid negative effects or promote positive effects is to prepare thorough evidence to support the planning application for a particular development.
 Identifying the characteristics of the community and the factors that influence the places that are important to the viability of the language early on, offer the best opportunity for ensuring that the Welsh language is a consideration when developing the proposal.
-It is crucial that applicants ensure they have all the necessary information about the community, and information about planning policy. - C.23 Applications for large unexpected development would also benefit from undertaking activities to communicate and consult with stakeholders early on in the process.
-Doing so from the outset will reduce the risk of delay in making decisions or in making a recommendation for refusing a planning application on the grounds of insufficient relevant information or objections by communities during the application's consultation period, on the grounds that there is insufficient information about the proposed development. - C.24 Table 2 sets out the main factors to be considered and the additional information required to assess the sustainability credentials of a development from a Welsh language perspective.
-Appendix 2 identifies acknowledged sources about the Welsh language in communities in the Plan's area.
-Applicants are encouraged to become familiar with the information about the community / area of influence, ensuring that they look for the most up-to-date acknowledged information available when they prepare their planning application.
+It is crucial that applicants ensure they have all the necessary information about the community, and information about planning policy and use the conclusions of the assessments of the information objectively to anticipate the most likely cumulative impact on the Welsh language. - C22 In accordance with ISO guidelines on managing risks and opportunities effectively (see C14 C15 above) applicants are expected undertake "activities to communicate and consult with stakeholders throughout the process".
+There will be a difference in the level of evidence of consideration given to the likely effects in a Language Statement compared with the Language Assessment.
+Appendices 7 and 8 highlight these differences further. - C23 Seeking Pre-application advice from the LPA is encouraged before submitting a planning application.
+This will help initiate early discussions with the development control units within the relevant planning authority to discuss which policies are relevant to their proposal and the need or otherwise for a Welsh language statement or a Welsh language impact assessment. - C24 Applications for large unexpected development would also benefit from undertaking activities to communicate and consult with stakeholders early on in the process.
+By engaging in such activities from the outset will reduce the risk of delay in making a decision or in making a recommendation for refusing a planning application on the grounds of insufficient relevant information.
+It could also reduce the risks of objections by communities during the application's consultation period, on the grounds that there is insufficient information about the proposed development. - C25 Table 2 sets out the main factors to be considered and the additional information required to assess the sustainability credentials of a development from a Welsh language perspective.
+Appendix 2 identifies acknowledged sources concerning the Welsh language in communities in the Plan's area at the time of preparing the Supplementary Planning Guidance.
+Applicants are expected to become familiar with the information about the community / area of influence, ensuring that they look for the most up-to-date acknowledged information available when they prepare their planning application.
+The level of information required needs to be tailored to the nature of the proposed development and the matters requiring attention.